python/cpython/Doc/library/__main__.rst

 -------------------

 All the values in the ``__main__`` namespace can be imported elsewhere in Python packages.
-See section :ref:`name_is_main` for a list of where the ``__main__`` package is in different Python execution scenarios.
+See section :ref:`name_equals_main` for a list of where the ``__main__`` package is in different Python execution scenarios.

 Here is an example package that consumes the ``__main__`` namespace::